Promoting British Values at Bedgrove Junior School:-

 We share examples of stories linked to democracy, discussing the challenges faced around the world and in history; for example, looking at ‘equality’ linked to the suffragettes and women’s rights around the world today.

 All children are actively encouraged to participate in class discussion and in their learning.

-In Year 6, some children fulfil the role of children's 'chat' mentors; they promote the respectful and positive building of relationships in school, ensuring children get the support they need when they may have a problem in a friendship.
+In Year 6, some children fulfil the role of children's 'peer' mentors; they promote the respectful and positive building of relationships in school, ensuring children get the support they need when they may have a problem in a friendship.